perrette/scribe/README.md

 # Scribe  <img src="scribe_data/share/icon.png" width=48px>

-`scribe` is a local speech recognition tool that provides real-time transcription using vosk and whisper AI, with the goal of serving as a virtual keyboard on a computer.
+`scribe` is a speech recognition tool that provides real-time transcription using cutting-edge AI models, with the goal of serving as a virtual keyboard on a computer.

+It features local, downloadable models with the `vosk` and `whisper` backends, as well as a client to open AI via `openaiapi` backend (API key required).

 ## Compatibility